-- Each member of the supervisory committee should declare any potential conflicts of interest.
-A member must not participate in any decision affected by a conflict of interest. - The supervisory committee will recommend to the investors/trustee for consideration all changes to the appointment of the manager, key persons, manager fees or other terms of the fund in accordance with the constitutional documentation of the fund. - The supervisory committee's duties will include oversight of the performance of the manager, relative to the business plan, compliance by the manager with AIFMD (if relevant) compliance with the appointment/constitutional documentation and other relevant legislation. - The supervisory committee should monitor the manager and undertake regular reviews of subscription and redemption policies. - The supervisory committee should oversee and review end of life processes for closed-ended funds

-- The supervisory committee should not carry out any investment or regulatory activities (as defined by FCA), which, for the avoidance of doubt, includes specific approval to any investment or divestment decisions. - The supervisory committee shall have an opportunity to review the annual and interim report and accounts, which should contain: - i. clear definitions of the supervisory committee's role and the role of the manager - ii. confirmation that the supervisory committee has undertaken its responsibilities for the period under review - Oversight of investors' complaints received via the manager or directly by the committee
+- The supervisory committee should represent the investors to provide constructive challenge to the manager without taking away the discretion or accountability of the manager for investment performance or fund strategy, or of the depositary (if appropriate). - Each member of the supervisory committee should declare any potential conflicts of interest.
+A member must not participate in any decision affected by a conflict of interest. - The supervisory committee will recommend to the investors/trustee for consideration all changes to the appointment of the manager, key persons, manager fees or other terms of the fund in accordance with the constitutional documentation of the fund. - The supervisory committee's duties will include oversight of the performance of the manager, relative to the business plan, compliance by the manager with AIFMD (if relevant) compliance with the appointment/constitutional documentation and other relevant legislation. - The supervisory committee should monitor the manager and undertake regular reviews of subscription and redemption policies. - The supervisory committee should oversee and review end of life processes for closed-ended funds. - The supervisory committee should not carry out any investment or regulatory activities (as defined by FCA), which, for the avoidance of doubt, includes specific approval to any investment or divestment decisions. - The supervisory committee shall have an opportunity to review the annual and interim report and accounts, which should contain: - i. clear definitions of the supervisory committee's role and the role of the manager; and - ii. confirmation that the supervisory committee has undertaken its responsibilities for the period under review. - Oversight of investors' complaints received via the manager or directly by the committee.